 Knowing the waste: In compost, we add our kitchen waste which is known as 'greens' or 'wet' waste and dry garden waste known as 'browns' or 'dry' waste.
 Good composting will happen only when there is a specific blend of green and browns.
 Brown materials are high in carbon, while green materials are high in nitrogen.
-Usually, double the quantity of browns is taken than the greens.
-The below image will give a insight on what to include in both brown and green.
+Usually, double the quantity of browns is to be taken than the greens.
+The below image will give an insight on what to include in both brown and green.

-Balancing Greens and Browns

-Wet Waste Greens
+Balancing Greens and Browns Wet Waste Greens Browns

+Dry leaves/garden shrubs Corn stalks (broken) Cocopeat Saw dust/wood chips Shredded paper/shredded card board Newspaper Twigs/small pices of barks Paper napkins/tissue paper Garden Soil

+Image 7: List of greens and browns to be added in the compost bin

 Discarded vegetables/vegetables peels

 Food waste/food scraps/leftover food

 Coffee/tea grounds/ tea bags

 Stale bread/egg shells/leftover salad

 cut flowers

 Prunings/fresh grass clipings

 Cow manure/poultry manure

+NITROGEN

+58 / Cultivating Hope ······

+Let's Assemble: